agrawal-priyank/Job-Portal-Full-Stack-Web-Application/README.md

 # Professional Job Portal - Full Stack Web Application

-I made this final project for the course Web Development Tools and Methods which I studied in the Spring 2016 semester during my graduate study of Master of Science in Information Systems at Northeastern University, Boston.
+This is the final project for the course Web Development Tools and Methods.
+It is a professional job portal.

 # Project Description